-By Jane Harrell
+by Jane Harrell

 Even the most basic digital cameras often let you change the brightness of the photograph.
 For dark cats, Eva suggests using a setting that allows more light into the lens so you capture the cat’s details.

-Not only will it encourage a cat to look away, it will often wash out the cat’s features (and bounce off metallic backgrounds like cages).
+Not only will it encourage a cat to look away, but it will also often wash out the cat’s features (and bounce off metallic backgrounds like cages).
 Instead, try getting as much light from the surrounding area as possible.
 If daylight is not available, Eva suggests using a detached flash with a diffuser to soften the light.
 (You can buy both at a photography store, or learn how to make your own for a regular digital camera) Learn why you should also avoid using a flash with dogs in our tips on getting great dog photos.

 A cat’s eyes tell her story.
 Eva recommends getting close and comfortable with your subject.
 Don’t be afraid to get on the cat’s level and focus on her features.
 Shooting in macro to blur the background while keeping the foreground in sharp focus can add drama.
-(Photo: Thinkstock)